 Trailer Wiring Harness–Common Plug Ends by Trailer Type

 Trailers come with different types of plugs.
-The electrical components of the trailer determine the type of the plug.
+The electrical components of the trailer determine the type of plug.
 Here is a list of different trailers and the plugs they use-

-Boat trailer without surge breaks: 4-way flat plugs are most common.
+Boat trailer without surge breaks: 4-way flat plugs are the most common.
 You may also find 7-way RV blade plugs in some cases.

-4-way flat plugs are most common.
+4-way flat plugs are the most common.
 Sometimes they also use 6-way round or 7-way RV blade plugs.